prithvirajkadiyala/prithvirajkadiyala.github.io/_pages/about.md

 Apart from Coding, I love to enjoy life as it comes.

 I like to be updated with the current technology.
+I follow [Marques Brownlee](https://www.youtube.com/user/marquesbrownlee) on YouTube to keep myself updated with the new technologies.

 I like to watch videos on YouTube about new cars launched.